ggerganov/llama.cpp/examples/openai/README.md

-# examples.agent: Interactive agent that can use Python tools!
+# examples.openai: OpenAI-compatibility layer on top of server.cpp

-New Python OpenAI API compatibility server, which calls into the C++ server under the hood:
+New Python OpenAI API compatibility server, which calls into / spawns the C++ server under the hood:

 ```bash
 python -m examples.openai.server --model model.gguf